Letter from Principal

 We look forward to welcoming you to the WISS community very soon!

 The Early Years building at the Western International School of Shanghai is home to students in Pre-Nursery, Nursery, Pre-Kindergarten, and Kindergarten.
 Our bright, spacious, and inspiring Early Years building provides the perfect environment for your young child’s introduction to education.
-Those fascinating first steps in a classroom are integral to starting a healthy, exciting, and fun learning journey.
+Those fascinating first steps in a classroom are integral to starting a healthy, exciting, and fun educational journey.

 Here at the Western International School of Shanghai, we place the student at the center of learning.
 Developing a curriculum that supports the natural curiosities of this stage of development and meeting the child where they are in their holistic development, we build an effective learning community that honors and supports the well-being of all its members.